Codecademy/docs/content/java/concepts/stringbuilder/terms/deleteCharAt/deleteCharAt.md

 ---
 Title: '.deleteCharAt()'
-Description: 'Removes the character at the specified index from the contents of a StringBuilder.'
+Description: 'Removes the character at the specified index from the contents of a StringBuilder and returns the modified object.'
 Subjects:
   - 'Computer Science'
 Tags: